Faham92/I2c_Ulp-/README.md

 # I2c_Ulp-
-Using  i2c communication with Esp32 ULP

-I am working with a BME688 sensor Bosch
+I am working on a BME688 sensor Bosch and trying to communicate with ULP